Pratikshinde55/Docker-Compose-Wordpress_mysql-Blogging/README.md

 ![Screenshot 2023-10-12 172026](https://github.com/Pratikshinde55/Docker-Compose/assets/145910708/946967b4-0412-4254-8dc0-92e30626ae3e)

-          #docker-compose ls' is command will tell us which file is used to lauch container
+Command will tell us which file is used to lauch container:

+     docker-compose ls

-          # docker-compose ps ' is command that give us info about running container from docker-compose file
+Command that give us info about running container from docker-compose file:

+     docker-compose ps

-          #docker-compose logs' is command used to see logs of container.
+Command used to see logs of container:

+     docker-compose logs

 ![Screenshot 2023-10-12 172518](https://github.com/Pratikshinde55/Docker-Compose/assets/145910708/35b58aac-fb58-4020-9030-6ae31f266511)

+Step: [Access Wordpress from Browser]
 To access this docker-compose setup -->>instance public IP+Port no.(Change EC2 instance inbound rule)

 This interface shows on google:-